MILLENNIALS: PEW RESEARCH STUDY 2010

-For Millennials, empathy drives the bus.
-The Millennial call to empathic leadership comes from ‘within’ – not ‘without’ – given their generational sense of self.
+For Millennials, empathy drives the leadership bus.
+The Millennial call to empathic leadership comes from ‘within’ – not ‘without’ – given their generational sense of self as significant.
 Their want of shared meaning and purpose in life is a generational need to lead – and to lead with empathy.

 Empathy implies recognition of the other and an appropriate response (Baron-Cohen, Simon.
 The Science of Evil: On Empathy and the Origins of Cruelty, Basic Books, 2009).
 Empathic leadership is by definition conditional and creative because it reflects a personal recognition and response to WIGO (what is going on) – emphasizing who, not what.

 The Millennial leadership challenge – both generationally and personally – is finding the right bus (purpose) with the right driver (empathic leader) and the right people (talent) in the right seats (roles).